joycewamocho/alx-higher_level_programming/0x02-python-import_modules/README.md

 Your program should be maximum 2 lines long
 You are not allowed to use print or eval or open or import sys in your file 101-easy_print.py

-f102-magic_calculation.pyile  Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python
+file 102-magic_calculation.pyile  Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python

+file 103-fast_alphabet.py  Write a program that prints the alphabet in uppercase, followed by a new line.
+Your program should be maximum 3 lines long
+You are not allowed to use:
+any loops
+any conditional statements
+str.join()
+any string literal
+any system calls

  bytecode: